 The Company's insurance liabilities, disclosed in Note E.10 Insurance liabilities of the financial statements, represent a significant part of the Company's total liabilities.
 Insurance liabilities are valued in accordance with IFRS 4.
+The Company also calculates its insurance provisions based on Solvency II framework for corporate income tax purposes.
 Consistent with the insurance industry, the Company uses actuarial models to support the valuation of the insurance liabilities.

-Economic and actuarial assumptions, such as investment return, costs, interest rates, mortality, morbidity, claims settlement expectations and patterns and customer behavior (as disclosed in Note D.7 Insurance risks of the financial statements) are key inputs used to estimate these long-term liabilities.
+Economic and actuarial assumptions, such as investment return, costs, interest rates, Covid-19 pandemics implications, mortality, morbidity, claims settlement expectations and patterns and customer behavior, including the impact of observable court practice on such behaviors (as disclosed in Note D.7 Insurance risks of the financial statements) are key inputs used to estimate these long-term liabilities.
+The implication of Covid-19 pandemics were also considered as disclosed in Note D.11 Covid-19 implications.